irrdnet/irrd/docs/users/queries/whois.rst

 * ``!v`` returns the current version of IRRd
 * ``!fno-rpki-filter`` disables filtering RPKI invalid routes.
-If :doc:`RPKI-aware mode is enabled </admins/rpki>`, `route(6)` objects that conflict with RPKI ROAs are not included in the output of any query by default.
+If :doc:`RPKI-aware mode is enabled </admins/rpki>`, `route(6)` objects that are RPKI invalid are not included in the output of any query by default.
   After using ``!fno-rpki-filter``, this filter is disabled for the remainder of the connection.
 Disabling the filter only applies to ``!r`` queries and all RIPE style queries.
 This is only intended as a debugging aid.